 Mechanism

 The list is the operating input for a performance-based cold calling campaign.
-Coseek defines the ICP, maps the account universe, scores fit, researches the right decision-makers, enriches direct mobile numbers, and works the list by phone.
+We define the ICP, map the account universe, score fit, research decision-makers, enrich direct mobile numbers, and work the list by phone.

 Market reality

 Most list-building vendors sell contact data.
-Coseek has to call the list.
+We have to call the list.

-Standalone list tools focus on verified contacts, CRM-ready exports, direct dials, and data accuracy.
-That is useful when your team owns execution.
-Coseek's list build has a narrower commercial job: create the account and buyer map Coseek will work until qualified meetings are booked.
+Verified contacts, CRM-ready exports, direct dials, and data accuracy all matter when your team owns execution.
+Our list build has a narrower commercial job: create the account and buyer map we will work until qualified meetings are booked.

 Output